Maclean Mission: Return to Yugoslavia

 They were welcomed on the ground by John Selby and Slavko Rodić who took Maclean to see Tito in a makeshift camp nearby.
-They reached his hut just after midnight and Maclean congratulated him on being given a rank of Marshal of Yugoslavia in Nov 1943.
+They reached his hut just after midnight and Maclean congratulated him on being given the rank of Marshal of Yugoslavia in November 1943.
 He then handed him the letter from the Prime Minister, which Tito did not expect.
 Maclean witnessed Tito's reaction, opening the seal and unfolding the heavy paper with the address of 10 Downing Street and the PM's signature at the bottom, enclosed with a signed photograph.
 He saw Tito smile and try to translate the wording, and understand the complimentary references to the partisan fight and promises of Allied assistance as well as advice on future mutual correspondence via Maclean.
 Tito, the underground fighter perpetually in conflict with the established order, realised that he and his movement were finally recognised as an ally and were in direct and formal communication with the Prime Minister of a Great Power.
-He understood that the official and public recognition may not be far away.
-The questions of partisans' contribution to the Allied cause and the best way to assist them have been fully answered.
+He understood that the official and public recognition might not be far away.
+The questions of the partisans' contribution to the Allied cause and the best way to assist them had been fully answered.